 Finding(s) and risk(s) Recommendation(s) Agreed management actions Status 1.
-Financial reporting timeliness (page 15) Grade two During our audit, we review financial Management response: Agreed.
-Actions Implemented reporting as part of our assessment of financial management.
-We identified on that financial reporting was in excess of two with partners the financial reporting process.
-Any reduction in the timescales would allow members to make decisions based on more have been taken to accelerate financial reporting which will ensure an improvement in timescales for reporting.
-We are satisfied that management have implemented this recommendation. months behind, most notably on 23 March up to 2018, were the financial position being reported was 31 December 2017. up to date information.
-Responsible officer: Chief Financial Officer There is a risk that members and management are unable to respond to financial pressures in a timeous manner.
+Financial reporting timeliness (page 15) Grade two During our audit, we review financial reporting as part of our assessment of financial management.
+We identified on that financial reporting was in excess of two months behind, most notably on 23 March 2018, were the financial position being reported was 31 December 2017.
+There is a risk that members and management are unable to respond to financial pressures in a timeous manner.
+We recognise that the IJB is reliant on the financial prosting of RMC and NHS.
+We recommend that management discuss with partners the financial reporting process.
+Any reduction in the timescales would allow members to make decisions based on more up to date information.
+Management response: Agreed.
+Actions have been taken to accelerate financial reporting which will ensure an improvement in timescales for reporting.
+Responsible officer: Chief Financial Officer Implementation date: Complete Implemented We are satisfied that management have implemented this recommendation.
 We recognise that the IJB is reliant on the financial reporting of PKC and NHS Tayside.
-Implementation date: Complete